thesse1/webmethods-api-gateway-devops/README.md

 # Pipelines
 The key to proper devops is continuous integration and continuous deployment.
 Organizations use standard tools such as Jenkins and Azure to design their integration and assuring continous delivery.

-This repository contains a sample Jenkins and Azure pipline that can be used by an organization for continuous integration & deployment of their APIs from developing them to delivering them to their consumers.These pipelines depict how an API(project) that is present in VCS can be promoted to across different API Gateway environments.
+This repository contains a sample Jenkins and Azure pipline that can be used by an organization for continuous integration & deployment of their APIs from developing them to delivering them to their consumers.
+These pipelines depict how an API (project) that is present in VCS can be promoted to across different API Gateway environments.
+The Azure pipeline has adjusted in this repository for the specific demo scenario.

 References
 -  Jenkins Pipelines https://www.jenkins.io/doc/book/pipeline/
 -  Azure pipelines https://azure.microsoft.com/en-in/services/devops/pipelines/

 # Example
-A sample CI/CD flow starting from a API Developer to propage the change to Prod depicted in the below image
+A sample CI/CD flow starting from a API Developer to propage the change to Prod depicted in the below image.
+This flow is implemented by the Jenkins pipeline and the original Azure pipeline in the original Software AG webmethods-api-gateway-devops template.

 ![GitHub Logo](/images/devopsFlow.png)

+For the demo scenario, the Azure pipeline has been adjusted to cover the automatic removal of non-STAGE applications for the deployment on the STAGE environment.
+The promotion to PROD environment has been disabled in the demo scenario.

-Lets consider this example
+Let's consider this example
  - An API developer  wants to make a change to the petstore API.
 All of the apis of the organization are available in VCS whose local repo is present under the /apis folder.
 This flat file representation of the API should be converted and imported into the developer's local development API Gateway enviroment for changes to be made.
   For this the user uses the /bin/gateway_import_export_utils.sh to do this and import this API to the mydev.apigateway:5556.
   ```sh
    /bin/gateway_import_export_utils.sh  --import --api_name petstore --apigateway_url http://mydev.apigateway:5556
   ```
   - The API Developer makes the necessary changes to the petstore API.
-  - The API developer needs to ensure that the change that were made does not cause regressions.
-For this, the user needs to run the set of function/regression tests over his change before hand the change gets propagated to the next stage.
+  - The API developer needs to ensure that the change that was made does not cause regressions.
+For this, the user needs to run the set of function/regression tests over his change before the change gets propagated to the next stage.
   To run the set of tests in the developer instance he can use the /bin/gateway_build.sh
   ```sh
    /bin/gateway_build.sh --apigateway_image mycompany_apigateway_image:latest --apigateway_server_port 5558 --apigateway_ui_port 9075  --apigateway_es_port 9243 --test_suite \*